Pachydactylus oshaughnessyi

 Pachydactylus oshaughnessyi is a species of lizard in the family Gekkonidae.
-The species is endemic to southern Africa.
+The species is native to southern Africa.

 Etymology

 The specific name, oshaughnessyi, is in honor of Arthur O'Shaughnessy, who was a British herpetologist and poet.

 Geographic range

-P. oshaughnessyi is found in South Africa and Zimbabwe.
+Pachydactylus oshaughnessyi is found in South Africa and Zimbabwe.

 Habitat

-The preferred habitat of P. oshaughnessyi is mesic savanna.
+The preferred habitat of Pachydactylus oshaughnessyi is mesic savanna.

 Description

-Adults of P. oshaughnessyi usually have a snout-to-vent length (SVL) of 4.5–5.5 cm.
+Adults of Pachydactylus oshaughnessyi usually have a snout-to-vent length (SVL) of 4.5–5.5 cm.